nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-shortest-path/index.md

 Let's pseudocode!

-* Starting with our goal, what is it's predecessor?
+* Starting with the goal.

-* Look up the predcessor.
+* Look up its predcessor.

 * Push it to an array.